flairNLP/transformer-ranker/README.md

 results = ranker.run(language_models, batch_size=64)
 ```

-If you run this snippet the first time, it will first download the CoNLL-03 dataset from HuggingFace, and also
+If you run this snippet for the first time, it will first download the CoNLL-03 dataset from HuggingFace, and also
 download the two transformer LMs.
 It will then conduct the estimation for the two LMs.
-On a GPU-enabled Google Colap
+On a GPU-enabled Google Colab
 notebook, this should only take a minute or two.

 Print the results by doing